AnharHussainMiah/grind/README.md

 |  $$$$$$/
  \______/

-        Grind hard, code harder v0.0.1
-          - "builds, without the headache"
+        - "builds, without the headache" v0.2.0

 Usage: grind <COMMAND>

 Commands:
-  init     Initializes a new grind project structure install  Install all the external libraries as defined in the grind.yml dependencies build    Builds the project using the configuration in grind.yml run      Runs the project (e.g., mvn spring-boot:run) add      Adds a dependency to the project's grind.yml remove   Removes a dependency from the project's grind.yml help     Print this message or the help of the given subcommand(s)
+  new      Scaffolds a new Java project with a grind.yml file install  Download all the external libraries and dependencies as defined in the grind.yml build    Compile the project and builds a jar file run      Compile and run the project add      Adds a dependency to the project's grind.yml remove   Removes a dependency from the project's grind.yml task     Run a custom task as defiend in the grind.yml, e.g grind task clean help     Print this message or the help of the given subcommand(s)

 Options: